 A few minutes later I heard C yelling as she ran toward the house, “We need some towels.
 Tell D to get the space heater!”
 We gathered around her as she toweled off the two month old kid.
 C found her with her mother standing over her, still breathing but one icy, cold, baby goat.

 We eventually warmed up the kid and even got some molasses/water into her.
 She would bleat occasionally like she was calling her mother.
 We decided to watch her and keep her warm.
 C noticed that the mother goat had vomited which is very rare for goats (I didn’t know any of this.
 We all had some information and we looked up what we could and asked for help on Facebook.)

-During the day the goats were let out of their fenced yard to graze and forage some and get some exercise.
-D and C let them out every now and then to provide some freedom for the goats.
+During the day the goats were let out of their fenced yard to graze, exercise and enjoy some freedom.
 The foraging was scarce though and they returned to their pen for the hay and straw later.